cloudant-labs/graphdb-slate/source/includes/api/_design_documents.md

     -   **function name** (one for each function): Function definition
 -   **lists (optional)**: List functions
     -   **function name** (one for each function): Function definition

+### Design Document Views

+An important use of design documents is for creating views.
+These are discussed in more detail [here](#creating-views).

 ### Indexes